-The Land Reference Manual includes a complete listing of all lands currently under the administration of Parks Division of Alberta Tourism, Parks and Recreation.
+The Land Reference Manual includes a complete listing of all lands currently under the administration of Parks Division of Alberta Environment & Parks.
 Links to legal land descriptions are provided for every site.
 Maps are also provided for visual reference.
 There is a downloadable map of all protected areas (Protected Areas ArcView Shapefile) as well as other digital layers.
 This will help you determine if your activity is within a park and what industrial restrictions may apply.
 You can also use the ACIMS searchable database to enter the location of the activity to determine if it is within a park.

 If you think your industrial activity may be within or near a park, contact a Parks land-use technologist who can confirm the location and clarify which process to follow.

 *PPA - Provincial Parks Act

 **WAERNAHR - Wilderness Areas, Ecological Reserves, Natural Areas and Heritage Rangelands Act

 Some projects may be proposed near sensitive plant species or rare elements and it is recommended that a rare plant survey be conducted for all new disturbances.
 Please see link below for the Alberta Native Plant Council Guidelines for Rare Plant Surveys in Alberta.

 Before any work begins, surveyors must obtain consent from Parks Division for access to all lands within natural areas, heritage rangelands, wildland parks, provincial parks, and provincial recreation areas.
 Surveys are not permitted until all concerns by Parks Division regarding the location or route of the proposed disposition are addressed.

 If you have any additional questions please contact the Parks land-use technologist who will be able to assist you.